The Bankrate promise

 - USDA loans: Created by the U.S. Department of Agriculture, the USDA loan program is designed to help low- and moderate-income people in rural areas buy a home.
 Again, there’s no down payment needed, but your home must be in an eligible area, and your income cannot exceed a certain amount (based on your location and household size).

 When searching for the best mortgage rate, even for a refinance, do the necessary research to make sure you’re getting the best fit for your situation.
-Don’t accept the first rate you’re quoted — it pays to shop around.
-According to one study, borrowers saved $1,435 on average getting just one additional rate quote, and almost $3,000 on average getting five.
+Don’t accept the first rate you’re quoted — it pays to shop around, a recent Freddie Mac study found.
+For a $300,000, 30-year mortgage, getting a 6 percent rate instead of a 6.5 percent one, for example, could save you nearly $1,200 a year, and nearly $6,000 over five years.

 Check with your own bank or credit union, of course, but go beyond and talk to multiple lenders in person and explore options online.
 As you get more quotes, you’ll notice that — even if the interest rates are comparable — these lenders’ offers come with different fees, closing costs and private mortgage insurance premiums (to name just a few expenses that can really add up).
 By shopping around, you’ll have more flexibility to choose the offer with the most favorable terms.